tduretz/MDOODZ7.0/README.md

 Aggregates pointers to functions for setting up Boundary Conditions in a mesh grid.
 Must have.

-- `SetBCVxType` describes the type of the Vx point.
+- `SetBCVx` describes the type and value of the Vx point.
 Must be implemented
-- `SetBCVxValue` describes the value of the Vx point.
+- `SetBCVz` describes the type and value of the Vz point.
 Must be implemented
-- `SetBCVzType` describes the type of the Vz point.
-Must be implemented
-- `SetBCVzValue` describes the value of the Vz point.
-Must be implemented
 - `SetBCPType` describes the type of the Pressure Boundary conditions point.
 Default one is `-1`
-- `SetBCTType` describes the Temperature Boundary type.
+- `SetBCT` describes the Temperature Boundary type and value.
 Must be implemented if `model.isthermal == 1`
-- `SetBCTValue` describes the Temperature Boundary value.
-Must be implemented if `model.isthermal == 1`
-- `SetBCTValueNew` describes the Temperature Boundary value on 1d boundary array.
-Must be implemented if `model.isthermal == 1`.
-Will be deprecated
-- `SetBCTTypeNew` describes the Temperature Boundary type on 1d boundary array.
+- `SetBCTNew` describes the Temperature Boundary type and value on 1d boundary array.
 Must be implemented if `model.isthermal == 1`.
 Will be deprecated

 ## Crazy conductivity